meganchacs/meganchacs/README.md

 - 👋 Hi, I’m @meganchacs
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning JavaScript, NodeJS, Express, MongoDB via Colt Steele's Web Developer Bootcamp.
+- 🌱 I’m currently learning JavaScript, NodeJS, Express, MongoDB and more via Colt Steele's Web Developer Bootcamp.
 - 🧰 I'm also building a full CRUD app using MongoDB, Express, and Node.
-- 💞️ I’m looking to collaborate on projects, join a hackathon, and exchange ideas and solutions with other devs.
+- 💞️ Looking to collaborate on projects, join a hackathon, and exchange ideas and solutions with other devs.
 - 📫 How to reach me: meganchacra@hotmail.com

 <!---